To help get you started when planning your move, Canstar has devised a simple checklist of some of the essentials:

 When you know your move-out date, you can arrange for your utilities to be disconnected at the house you are moving out of, and connected ready for your arrival at your new house.
 These include:

 Sometimes, utility providers will require access to your new house, which may mean a delay in getting connected, so it could be worth ensuring you have a contingency plan in place.
-There’s plenty of advice on Canstar Blue on choosing the best electricity and broadband providers.
+Canstar has plenty of advice about finding the best value electricity and broadband providers.

 6. Arrange cleaning